 Why did the Lord Jesus curse the Pharisees?
-What exactly is the essence of the Pharisees?
+What exactly was the essence of the Pharisees?

 1. Why did the Lord Jesus curse the Pharisees?
-What exactly is the essence of the Pharisees?
+What exactly was the essence of the Pharisees?

 Bible Verses for Reference: